Te Whānau a Aronui

-The learning programmes delivered in Aronui are integrated with other programmes in the College.
-Te Reo Māori is a core subject at all year levels and Tikanga-a-Iwi - Social Sciences is a core subject at years 9 & 10.
-Subjects are mainly taught in English by a range of Mainstream and Aronui staff.
-Te Reo Māori is taught either bilingually or in total immersion.
+The learning programmes delivered in Aronui are integrated with mainstream programmes in the College.
+Te Reo Māori is a core subject at all year levels and Tikanga-a-Iwi (Social Sciences) is a core subject at years 9 & 10.
+Classes are taught by a range of Mainstream and Aronui staff offering a Māori lens on all Aronui class subjects.

 Aronui also offers:

 - A connection to Te Ao Māori

 - Normalised Te Reo Māori me ōnā tikanga

 - Accelerate Junior and NCEA Te Reo Māori

 - Cross-curricular learning

 Anyone can apply to enrol into Aronui.
 For further information, please contact the Kaitohu Aronui (Director of Aronui), Jo'el Komene email@example.com